 Tis the season for Pepperpot!
 This Instant Pot pepperpot recipe is about to change how you make pepperpot FOREVER!
 Did you just buy an instant pot for black Friday and want to break it in with a really yummy recipe?
 Do you love Pepperpot at Christmas but just don't have the time for laboring over a hot stove for hours or days?
 Then this is the recipe for you.

-If you don’t have an instant pot and have been considering getting one, DO IT.
+If you don't have an instant pot and have been considering getting one, DO IT.
 You need it in your life.
-Here’s a link to one similar to the one I have.
+Click on my amazon affiliate link to see one similar to the one I have.
 (This is an affiliate link, I get a little bit of money if you buy it through this link).
-I’m working on series of quick meals with Guyanese influences using your instant pot so get yours now and join the instant pot movement!
+I'm working on series of quick meals with Guyanese influences using your instant pot so get yours now and join the instant pot movement!
+You can find those recipes here.
 Thank me later.

 Other ways to make Pepperpot:

 How are you making Pepperpot?
 Low and slow on the stove?
 With a traditional pressure cooker and then on the stove?
 Here is a link to my recipe for traditional pepper (click here).
 Do you prefer cooking Pepperpot overnight in your slow cooker?
 That recipe is here!